SebasSosa10/sosa-abarka-jilmir/README.md

 1. **Repository Check:** Ensures the server already contains the Git repository.
 2. **Cloning and Updating:** If the repository is missing, it clones it.
 If present, it fetches and pulls the latest changes.
 3. **Service Restart:** Stops the current services, rebuilds containers, and restarts the entire environment using Docker Compose.

----

-Would you like to modify or enhance any section before uploading it to GitHub?